 - The Board of Directors has designated Messrs.
-Dennis Letham and Thomas Freyman as "audit committee financial experts," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.
+Thomas Freyman and Dennis Letham as "audit committee financial experts," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.

 - The Audit Committee operates under a written charter that governs its duties and responsibilities, including its sole authority to appoint, review, evaluate and replace Tenneco's independent auditors.

 - The Audit Committee has adopted policies and procedures governing the pre-approval of all audit, audit-related, tax and other services provided by Tenneco's independent auditors.

 - All members meet the independence standards for compensation committee membership under the NYSE listing standards.

 Corporate Governance Principles

-- The Company has adopted Corporate Governance Principles, including qualification and independence standards for directors.
+- Tenneco has adopted Corporate Governance Principles, including qualification and independence standards for directors.

 Stock Ownership Guidelines

 - Tenneco has adopted Stock Ownership Guidelines to align the interests of its executives with the interests of stockholders and promote Tenneco's commitment to sound corporate governance.

-- The Stock Ownership Guidelines apply to the independent directors, the Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and Vice Presidents (in the executive compensation band.)
+- The Stock Ownership Guidelines apply to the non-management directors, the Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and Vice Presidents (in the executive compensation band.)

 Communication with Directors

 - The Audit Committee has established a process for confidential and anonymous submissions by employees, as well as submissions by other interested parties, regarding questionable accounting or auditing matters.

 - Additionally, the Board of Directors has established a process for stockholders to communicate with the Board of Directors, as a whole, or any independent director.

 Codes of Conduct and Ethics

-- The Company has adopted a Code of Ethical Conduct for Financial Managers that applies to the Company's Chief Executive Officer, Chief Financial Officer, Controller and other key financial managers.
+- Tenneco has adopted a Code of Ethical Conduct for Financial Managers that applies to Tenneco's Chief Executive Officer, Chief Financial Officer, Controller and other key financial managers.